tristantautenhahn/Englisch_Projekt_2026/README.md

 # Problems with (lack of) version control
 - no Github
-- online codeshare
+- online cooperation over codeshare.io
 - one member had to compile

 # Deadlock
 - kept getting stuck
-- lights to debug on the side of the obstacle
+- lights to debug the turn directions, in case of obstacle
-- froze when rotated left-center
+- froze when rotated from left-center
 - sometimes froze when rotating away from center in different direction

 # Code Snippet